Przejdź do menu Przejdź do treści

 Apostille

-Apostille is a type of simplified document authentication procedure, for those documents which are to be used abroad.
-The legal basis providing for the use of Apostilles is laid down in Article 3 and Article 4 of the Hague Convention of 1961 (the Convention abolishing the requirement to legalize foreign official documents, developed at The Hague on October 5, 1961 (Journal of Laws of 2005 No. 112, item 938).
+The legal basis providing for the use of apostilles is laid down in Article 3 and Article 4 of the Hague Convention of 1961 - the Convention abolishing the requirement to legalize foreign official documents, developed at The Hague on October 5, 1961 (Journal of Laws of 2005 No. 112, item 938).
 In practice, it consists in obtaining a special stamp on public documents or in attaching the clause to the document on a slip of paper.
 When the procedure has been completed, the document may be freely and, most importantly, lawfully used in another state.

-• An up-to-date list of states parties to the Hague Convention of 1961 is available onthe HCCH website.
+Apostilles are recognized and issued by Poland and over 120 other countries.
+An up-to-date list of states party to the Hague Convention of 1961 is available on the HCCH website.

 How to apostille a foreign document?